The COVID-19 and Cancer Coalition Tackles Vaccines

 An ongoing Cancer Support Community (CSC) study investigates the impact of COVID-19 on cancer patients and survivors’ physical, social, and emotional well-being.
 It also investigates any disruption or delay to their cancer-related healthcare during the pandemic.
 The study aims to identify sociodemographic (such as age, ethnicity, and sex), medical, and personality characteristics that may play a role in coronavirus-related hardships and experiences.
 The first wave of the study (conducted between September and December 2020) revealed many important findings about the pandemic’s impact on people with cancer, including:

-- 54% of participants report that COVID-19 has had a very negative or extremely negative impact on their lives
+- 54% of survey participants report that COVID-19 has had a very negative or extremely negative impact on their lives

 - 40% of participants reported experiencing some type of disruption in their cancer care due to COVID-19, including 4% who believe they experienced a delay in diagnosis